What To Do With New Year’s Resolutions

 Although my idea didn’t seem to go down well initially, I did get my way.

-My family got together and money earmarked for my birthday presents has been donated to the Llanhilleth Miners’ Institute Covid Response Food Pantry.
-Here are the details.
+My family got together, and the money earmarked for my birthday presents has been donated to the Llanhilleth Miners’ Institute Covid Response Food Pantry.

 So not only will the donations help in setting this new charity up, it will also help with some of the costs to run the programme.
 That makes me feel so good.